nobleo/rviz_satellite/README.md

 - `Alpha` is simply the display transparency.
 - `Draw Under` will cause the map to be displayed below all other geometry.
 - `Zoom` is the zoom level of the map.
 Recommended values are 16-19, as anything smaller is _very_ low resolution.
 22 is the current max.
-- `Blocks` number of adjacent blocks to load. rviz_satellite will load the central block, and this many blocks around the center.
-8 is the current max.
+- `Blocks` number of adjacent tiles in addition to the center tile to load, 8 maximum.

 ## Support and Contributions